Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 Whether you are filtering seawater samples recently collected from a Niskin CTD rosette or you are filtering EtOH aliquots taken from preserved samples, the filtering protocol is as follows:

 1. Remove filter cups from the plastic bag and connect them to the manifold using the stopper and connector piece.
 Set up three at a time.
 Turn on the pump.
-   + Monitor the pump pressure to ensure it does not exceed the manufacturer reccomended pressure.
+   + Monitor the pump pressure to ensure it does not exceed the manufacturer's recommended pressure.
    + Do not dispose of the blue cap on the bottom of the filter cup - remove it and face it upwards for later use.

 2. If not already labeled, denote the sample number on the filter cup.
 Remove the clear lid and then pour in the contents of the corresponding Falcon tube.
 3. Add the clear lid back to the filter cup and turn the valve of the vacuum manifold from horizontal (closed) to vertical (open) to begin filtering.
+   + When filtering, always place the lid on the filter cup to minimize external contamination.
+However, depending on the cup’s design, ensure that the lid does not form a tight seal, as this can create a vacuum and cause the cup to implode.
 4. Allow the sample to filter completely until dry, then close the valve.
 5. Carefully remove the filter cup from the manifold, add the previously set aside blue cap to the bottom, and set the filter cup aside.
 6. In batches or once all the samples are filtered, twist and remove the top funnel component of the filter cup one at a time and discard the funnel.